abdelkadermiladi/FirstMobileApp/README.md

  View teacher grades and comments
  Push notifications for important announcements and course updates

-How to use the app
+How to use the app:

  Download the APK app
  Log in using your student credentials